Admissions and Fact Finding

-- A finding of abuse or neglect could negatively impact a noncitizen by preventing him/her from:
+- A finding of abuse or neglect could negatively impact a noncitizen by preventing him/her/them from:

-How can immigration authorities discover family court findings?
+Immigration authorities can discover family court orders through:

 - Questions during deportation proceedings